 Feeling relieved to have gotten away relatively unscathed I set off again.
 I wasn't far from Dent or my destination, and in not so many minutes I was heading up a long concrete road towards where the owner of the piece of granite lived.
 The stress and trauma of the journey had rather taken the edge off the excitement of my new purchase - all I now wanted to do was go home.
 The chap selling the granite was helpful enough and it was a good job that I had taken a trailer as it was a thumping great slab and incredibly heavy.
 We only managed to get it into the trailer, and laid out on the floor, using a combination of 'walking it' on end and then sliding it on cardboard up the trailer ramp.
 Then it was time to go home but certainly not the way I came.
-This time when I turned the ignition key the pickup didn't start, she fired up on the second go but didn't really want to ring Mark, our trusty mechanic friend, so I reckoned that I should just set off quietly towards home.
+This time when I turned the ignition key the pickup didn't start, she fired up on the second go but didn't sound quite right.
+I had no intention of spending the night in Dent and didn't really want to ring Mark, our trusty mechanic friend, so I reckoned that I should just set off quietly towards home.
 By the time I got to the bottom of Tailbrig hill, some seven or eight miles from Ravenseat, the pickup dashboard was glowing with a plethora of warning lights - oil, temperature gauge, plus a whole host of other neon symbols that looked mightily important.
 I rang Clive on my mobile phone, warning him that I might not make it back home and to come looking for me in half an hour if I didn't arrive.
 We did make it, albeit after a slow and painful journey.